Deepak Gupta

 • Deepak argued AT&T Mobility v.
 Concepcion, 131 S.Ct.
 1740 (2011), a watershed case on corporations’ use of forced arbitration to prevent consumers and workers from banding together to seek justice.

 As an appellate advocate, Deepak is frequently sought out by trial lawyers to defend their most consequential victories or resurrect worthy claims on appeal—often after years of hard-fought litigation.
-He is currently defending several nine-figure and eight-figure verdicts on appeal, including $275-million and $185-million verdicts against Monsanto (over toxic chemical exposure), and a $200-million verdict against UnitedHealth (over insurance bad faith).
-He also serves as outside counsel to the American Association for Justice.
+He is currently defending several nine-figure and eight-figure verdicts on appeal, including $275-million and $185-million verdicts against Monsanto (over toxic chemical exposure) in the Washington Supreme Court.
+In 2024, he secured affirmance in the Nevada Supreme Court of a $200-million verdict against UnitedHealth (over insurance bad faith) and a partial affirmance in Florida appellate court of an $83 million verdict on behalf of musician Flo Rida against energy-drink maker Celsius.

 In addition to his appellate advocacy, Deepak designs and prosecutes class actions and other legal challenges from the ground up.
 Highlights include: